live-clones/lintian/doc/lintian.rst

    # tell lintian to not complain:
    foo source: configure-generated-file-in-source [config.cache]

+In most cases, it is sufficient to copy the message emitted by lintian, without the type indicator, into the override.
+However, the ``<package>``, ``<archlist>``, and ``<type>`` fields are optional and may be omitted.

-Many tags can occur more than once (e.g. if the same error is found in more than one file).
-You can override a tag either completely by specifying its name (first line in the examples) or only one occurrence of it by specifying the additional info, too (second line in the examples).
-If you add an asterisk (``*``) in the additional info, this will match arbitrary strings similar to the shell wildcard.
+A tag can be overridden completely by specifying only its name, as seen in the ``non-standard-dir-perm`` example above, or by overriding only a single occurrence by specifying the context, as seen in the following line.

+If an asterisk (``*``) is used in the context, this will match arbitrary strings similar to a shell wildcard.
 For example:

 ::